venkat-mr369/yugabyte-db/hld-onecluster.md

-Got it 👍.
-Let me break down everything you shared into **simpler words** so you can clearly understand the database universe setup you have.

-***

 ## 📌 High-Level Overview
 You have created a **YugabyteDB Universe (cluster)**.
 A "universe" in YugabyteDB terms is one full deployment of the database (could be single node or multi-node).